kangwooklee29/kangwooklee29/README.md

 #### Current Projects

-- [Bear Algorithm](https://github.com/Bear-Algorithm-Team/bearalgorithm): This is a repository for algorithm study.
-This repository uses a custom command written in bash script, that sends a command to the Trello API to create a card, and has a CI/CD pipeline for updating the Trello board to the latest PR status.
+- [Bookmark Tab](https://github.com/kangwooklee29/bookmark-tab): A very useful bookmark manager which replaces the browser's new tab page.
+This app is deployed to the Chrome Web Store.
+You can visit [this link](https://chromewebstore.google.com/detail/bookmark-tab/lhjdhaialhgbiopcdghljjiibpebhmhc) to install it.

 - [Idea Log](https://github.com/kangwooklee29/idea-log): A simple memo app implemented with Google App Engine, Python Flask, Google Cloud Firestore, and vanilla JS.
 It supports login through Google authentication.
 You can visit [this website](https://idealog.store) to check.

-- [Bookmark Tab](https://github.com/kangwooklee29/bookmark-tab): A very useful bookmark manager which replaces the browser's new tab page.
-This app is deployed to the Chrome Web Store.
-You can visit [this link](https://chromewebstore.google.com/detail/bookmark-tab/lhjdhaialhgbiopcdghljjiibpebhmhc) to install it.

 <!--
 **kangwooklee29/kangwooklee29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.